ericjohannesson/nmm-ocaml/README.md

 opam install .
 ```

-This will also build an executable file implementing the command-line interface at `~/.opam/default/bin/nmm-ocaml`.
+This will also build an executable file at `~/.opam/default/bin/nmm-ocaml` which implements the command-line interface.

 ## Documentation